kevindoorhomes/doorway/misc/acronyms.md

-# Here's a list of all the acronyms used at Door!
+# Here's a list of some commonly used acronyms here at Door!

 | Acronym | Definition |
 | :---: | :---: |